 This pose helps to recirculate your blood flow.
 It is easy to do.
 Simply lie perpendicular to a wall, place your legs up the wall and relax your arms by your side.
-Easy.

-Child’s Pose is essentially a restorative pose that we routinely return to when doing yoga.
+Child’s Pose is a restorative pose that we often return to when doing yoga.
 To do this pose you simply sit with your knees on the floor, then bow your head and stretch your arms out in front of you.
 This gently stretches the back all the way from the pelvis to the neck.
 It’s literally so easy a child could do it.

-Cat / Cow
+Cat / Cow for relaxing the spine

-If I had to pick the absolute number one best yoga pose for back pain relief it would definitely be cat / cow.
+If I had to pick the absolute number one best yoga pose for back pain relief it would be cat / cow.
 It’s the pose where we are on all fours and gently stretch the back and neck in an arch, up and down.
 This stretches the back both ways and massages the torso.
 It is wonderfully relaxing and helps to improve posture.

-Always remember that if you are using yoga for back pain relief, you are best to go slowly and cautiously.
-Although yoga can be very beneficial, it could also worsen your injury if you practice incorrectly.
+Always remember that if you are using yoga poses for back pain relief, you are best to go slowly and cautiously.
+Although yoga can be very beneficial, it could worsen your injury if you practice incorrectly.

 If you have serious spinal health problems do not practice alone.
 Always consult a healthcare professional.